brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 Another problem is that you will need to pay the latency price on writes.
 Remember our colleagues in Asia?
-Well, when they want to update some data, that query will still need to travel the globe before they get a response.
+Well, when they want to update some data, that query will still needs to travel the globe before they get a response.

 Lastly, although this is not really a problem just for single leader replication, you need to think about what will happen when the leader node dies.